marionwalton/2024-09-04-uct/index.md

 Move the 'endcomment' tag above the beginning of the following
 <p> tag to make this section visible.

-Edit the text to match who can attend the workshop.
-For instance:
-- This workshop is open to affiliates to ABC university.
-- This workshop is open to the public.
-- If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+   The workshop is primarily designed for the following students:
+- Students registered for Digital Methods in CFMS at UCT.
+- If you are interested in attending this workshop, contact me@example.com for more information
 </p>
-{% endcomment %}

 <hr/>